RhetTbull/osxphotos/README.md

 "{album[/,-|:,-]}".  find/replace pairs are not limited to single characters.
 The "|" character cannot be used in a find/replace pair.

+conditional: optional conditional expression that is evaluated as boolean
+(True/False) for use with the ?bool_value modifier.
+Conditional expressions
+take the form ' not operator value' where not is an optional modifier that
+negates the operator.
+Note: the space before the conditional expression is
+required if you use a conditional expression.
+Valid comparison operators are:

+ • contains: template field contains value, similar to python's in
+ • matches: template field contains exactly value, unlike contains: does not
+   match partial matches
+ • startswith: template field starts with value
+ • endswith: template field ends with value
+ • <=: template field is less than or equal to value
+ • >=: template field is greater than or equal to value
+ • <: template field is less than value
+ • >: template field is greater than value
+ • ==: template field equals value
+ • !=: template field does not equal value

+The value part of the conditional expression is treated as a bare (unquoted)
+word/phrase.
+Multiple values may be separated by '|' (the pipe symbol).  value is itself a template statement so you can use one or more template fields in
+value which will be resolved before the comparison occurs.

+For example:

+ • {keyword matches Beach} resolves to True if 'Beach' is a keyword.
+It would
+   not match keyword 'BeachDay'.
+ • {keyword contains Beach} resolves to True if any keyword contains the word
+   'Beach' so it would match both 'Beach' and 'BeachDay'.
+ • {photo.score.overall > 0.7} resolves to True if the photo's overall aesthetic
+   score is greater than 0.7.
+ • {keyword|lower contains beach} uses the lower case filter to do
+   case-insensitive matching to match any keyword that contains the word
+   'beach'.
+ • {keyword|lower not contains beach} uses the not modifier to negate the
+   comparison so this resolves to True if there is no keyword that matches
+   'beach'.

+Examples: to export photos that contain certain keywords with the osxphotos
+export command's --directory option:

+--directory "{keyword|lower matches
+travel|vacation?Travel-Photos,Not-Travel-Photos}"

+This exports any photo that has keywords 'travel' or 'vacation' into a directory 'Travel-Photos' and all other photos into directory 'Not-Travel-Photos'.

+This can be used to rename files as well, for example: --filename
+"{favorite?Favorite-{original_name},{original_name}}"

+This renames any photo that is a favorite as 'Favorite-ImageName.jpg' (where
+'ImageName.jpg' is the original name of the photo) and all other photos with the unmodified original name.

-?bool_value: Template fields may be evaluated as boolean by appending "?" after the field name (and following "(path_sep)" or "[find/replace]".
-If a field is
+?bool_value: Template fields may be evaluated as boolean (True/False) by
+appending "?" after the field name (and following "(path_sep)" or
-True (e.g. photo is HDR and field is "{hdr}") or has any value, the value
+"[find/replace]".
+If a field is True (e.g. photo is HDR and field is "{hdr}")
-following the "?" will be used to render the template instead of the actual
+or has any value, the value following the "?" will be used to render the
-field value.
-If the template field evaluates to False (e.g. in above example,
-photo is not HDR) or has no value (e.g. photo has no title and field is
-"{title}") then the default value following a "," will be used.
+template instead of the actual field value.
+If the template field evaluates to False (e.g. in above example, photo is not HDR) or has no value (e.g. photo has no title and field is "{title}") then the default value following a "," will be used.

 e.g. if photo is an HDR image,